Vgangaswamy/bakery_management_system/Final Project README.md

 #### **Project Overview**
 The **Bakery Management System** is a Java EE-based web application designed to manage bakery operations efficiently.
 It provides role-based functionality for customers and administrators, including product browsing, order management, and inventory control.

+- I have saved my screenshots of all my pages in a folder with the name "Screenshots".

 ---

 ### **Features**